madneal/htb/Bastion/README.md

 ![E40VT1.png](https://s2.ax1x.com/2019/05/13/E40VT1.png)

-Here, we are enable to access the files directly.
+Here, we can access the files directly.
 It may be a backup folder.
 After some exploration, we have found some interesting files.

 ![E40w6g.png](https://s2.ax1x.com/2019/05/13/E40w6g.png)

 VHD(virtual hard disk) files seem to be very interesting.
-According to wiki, `VHD is a file format which represents a virtual hard disk drive (HDD).
+According to the wiki, `VHD is a file format which represents a virtual hard disk drive (HDD).
 It may contain what is found on a physical HDD, such as disk partitions and a file system, which in turn can contain files and folders.
 It is typically used as the hard disk of a virtual machine`.
 So we may find more interesting contents in the VHD files.
-There are two vhd files, one is 37M, and the other is 5.1 G. The larger one seem to be attractive to us.
-But it will be inconvinient to download the whole vhd file.
+There are two vhd files, one is 37M, and the other is 5.1 G. The larger one seems to be attractive to us.
+But it will be inconvenient to download the whole vhd file.
 According to the discussions in the forum, the author has said that you don't have to download the vhd file.
 Try to mount the vhd file to kai:

 ```
 guestmount --add /mnt/backups/WindowsImageBackup/L4mpje-PC/Backup\ 2019-02-22\ 124351/9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd --inspector --ro /mnt/vhd
 ```

 The operation may cost some time if the network is not very stable.
-Then, the vhd file in mounted succefully.
-It seems to be a OS disk.
+Then, the vhd file in mounted successfully.
+It seems to be an OS disk.
 There seem nothing special.
 Security Account Manager(SAM) is the database file in Windows which stores user passwords.
 Try to access the SAM files, `samdump2` can be utilized to dump the hash.

 ![E40w6g.png](https://s2.ax1x.com/2019/05/13/E40w6g.png)

 ![E4syKU.png](https://s2.ax1x.com/2019/05/13/E4syKU.png)

-From the dumped hash, the hash of L4mpje seem to be usefule.
+From the dumped hash, the hash of L4mpje seems to be useful.
 We can access [HashKiller](https://hashkiller.co.uk/Cracker) to crack the hash.

 ![E4yEin.png](https://s2.ax1x.com/2019/05/13/E4yEin.png)